mnicho03/Getting-and-Cleaning-Data/README.md

 # Tidy_Secondary.txt
 Tidy data set - resulting txt file from the write.table function in the final line of the run_analysis.R script.

+# Tidy_Averages.txt
+Revised tidy data set based on step 5 which takes the average of each variable